 - DILL PICKLES.
 My daughter LOVES pickles.
-Most pickles in the stores (you can find some good ones at local farmers markets) have added food dyes and preservatives.
-TJs pickles do not and use turmeric for coloring.
+Most pickles in the stores have added food dyes and preservatives.
+You can find some good ones at local farmers markets or TJs pickles, which use turmeric for coloring.

 - CONDIMENTS.
 Again, technically 3 items but organic ketchup, whole grain and dijon mustards, and organic mayo.
 Minimal ingredients and all ones you can pronounce.

 - GOLDEN ROUNDS CRACKERS.
-My people love Ritz crackers.
-Ritz are full of junk ingredients including hydrogenated oils and HFCS.
+My people love the cousin of this cracker that you buy at your local store, but those are full of ingredients to avoid, including hydrogenated oils and HFCS.
 These crackers taste the same and are a much better choice if you are going to eat crackers.

 - EGGPLANT GARLIC SPREAD.
 Again, another delicious addition.
 I usually serve this with raw veggies.